-2022-23 financial aid applications now open: A family of four making up to $102,000 can qualify for aid in Washington
+2023-24 financial aid applications open October 1: A family of four making up to $107,000 can qualify for aid in Washington

 In order to receive any state or federal financial aid, students must submit a financial aid application.
 But far too few students apply for financial aid in Washington.
 In recent years, only about half of all high school seniors have filed a FAFSA.
 Many families assume they won’t qualify for aid, but the only way to know for sure is to apply.
 And with the Washington College Grant (WCG) program, more families qualify than ever before.

 WCG gives more money to more people for more kinds of education and training beyond high school.
-The grant supports low- and middle-income people of all ages pursuing certificates and degrees, as well as apprentices participating in approved registered apprenticeship programs.
+Touted as one of the most generous and flexible programs in the country, WCG helps low- and middle-income people of all ages take their next step.
+The grant supports students pursuing certificates and degrees, as well as apprentices participating in approved registered apprenticeship programs.

 WCG is available to eligible Washington residents, including undocumented students.
 Grant amounts vary based on income, family size, and the school or program attended.

 The Washington Student Achievement Council (WSAC) aims to increase FAFSA and WASFA completion rates in Washington.
-Due to COVID, WSAC is currently providing more online support and resources.
-The 12th Year Campaign—which typically supports in-person events around the state each year—has scheduled a series of virtual financial aid information and filing events to help families complete applications.
+WSAC’s 12th Year Campaign is hosting virtual financial aid information and filing events to help families complete applications.
 More events will be scheduled in the coming months.